lestrrat-go/libxml2/README.md

 [![GoDoc](https://godoc.org/github.com/lestrrat/go-libxml2?status.svg)](https://godoc.org/github.com/lestrrat/go-libxml2)

-Interface to libxml2, with DOM interface
+Interface to libxml2, with DOM interface.

+## Status

-This library is still in very early stages of development.
-API may still change
+* This library should be considered alpha grade.
+API may still change.
+* Much of commonly used functionalities from libxml2 that *I* use are there already, and are known to be functional

+Having said the above, AFAIK this is the most complete Go wrapper for libxml2 as of this writing (Nov, 2015).

 ## Examples